 Yap Renewable Energy Development Project

 The Yap Renewable Energy Development Project (YREDP) is a program in FSM with the aim of building and maintaining renewable energy sources.
 Solar and wind power projects will provide jobs and training to local workers, reducing several factors indicative of poverty.
-The YREDP continually emphasizes the employment and training of local unskilled or under-employed workers, providing long term job opportunities further improving the local economy.
-Stable incomes and increased cash flow to workers’ families provides the economic foundation for future infrastructure that will utilize the renewable energy the YREDP aims to provide.
+The YREDP continually emphasizes the employment and training of local unskilled or under-employed workers, providing long-term job opportunities further improving the local economy.
+Stable incomes and increased cash flow to workers’ families provide the economic foundation for future infrastructure that will utilize the renewable energy the YREDP aims to provide.

-A stable supply of renewable energy allows people to accurately budget for utilities, limiting interruptions to food storage, education and healthcare.
+A stable supply of renewable energy allows people to accurately budget for utilities, limiting interruptions to food storage, education and health care.
 The environmental impact of renewable energy is also a factor in eradicating poverty in Micronesia.
-Environmental challenges are particularly challenging for Micronesia with 3,798 miles of coastline vulnerable to rising sea-levels.
+Environmental challenges are particularly challenging for Micronesia with 3,798 miles of coastline vulnerable to rising sea levels.

 The Establishment Agreement